OpenAddressesUK/ernest/README.md

 # Ernest

-This repository is about Open Addresses' ingestion database (also called "raw database") and APIs software component, or "Ernest", named after Ernest Marples, [postmaster general at the time of the introduction of postcodes in the UK](http://en.wikipedia.org/wiki/Ernest_Marples).
+This repository is about Open Addresses' *Ingester* software component, including its database (also called "raw database" to distinguish it from the one used for publishing) and APIs.
+It is named "Ernest", after Ernest Marples who was [postmaster general at the time of the introduction of postcodes in the UK](http://en.wikipedia.org/wiki/Ernest_Marples).
 Ernest is part of the solution Open Addresses deployed for the Alpha stage of our services.
 Read about Ernest [here](http://openaddressesuk.org/docs) or learn about Open Addresses in general [here](http://openaddressesuk.org).

 ## Dependencies